PaddlePaddle/PaddleX/docs/pipeline_deploy/serving.en.md

 - If CPU deployment is required, there is no need to specify `--gpus`.
 - If you need to enter the container for debugging, you can replace `/bin/bash server.sh` in the command with `/bin/bash`.
 Then execute `/bin/bash server.sh` inside the container.
 - If you want the server to run in the background, you can replace `-it` in the command with `-d`.
 After the container starts, you can view the container logs with `docker logs -f {container ID}`.
 - Add `-e PADDLEX_USE_HPIP=1` to use the PaddleX high-performance inference plugin to accelerate the pipeline inference process.
-However, please note that not all pipelines support using the high-performance inference plugin.
 Please refer to the [PaddleX High-Performance Inference Guide](./high_performance_inference.en.md) for more information.

 You may observe output similar to the following: